jyliu17/CSS-Mod2-Lecture/README.md

 ## Objectives

-- Discuss what CSS does and why it's important
+- Discuss what CSS does and why it's important (show css dissable)
 - Cover the basics of HTML
 - Differentiate between inline, internal, and external stylesheets
 - Demonstrate the anatomy of a declaration block
 - Understand how to use class, id, and element selectors, and selector order of importance
 - Demonstrate the use of the box model
+- Chrome Tools
 - Demonstrate the use of CSS grid in page layout
 - Introduce CSS Frameworks like Bootstrap and Semantic UI